Where to find Dusclops in Pokémon Legends: Arceus for Mission 10: The Lordless Island

-Pokémon Legends: Arceus will have players scouting the entire Hisui region to finish their Pokédex and along this journey, you will be tasked with capturing specific Pokémon that will help progress the story.
+Pokémon Legends: Arceus will have players scouting the Hisui region to finish their Pokédex.
+Along this journey, they will be tasked with capturing specific Pokémon that will help progress the story.

-As you reach the game’s third zone Cobalt Coastlands, you’ll encounter one of these missions very quickly.
-This will see players seek out and capture the third-generation Pokémon Dusclops.
+When you reach Cobalt Coastlands, the third zone in the game, you’ll encounter one of these missions very quickly.
+The assignment will have players seek out and capture the third-generation Pokémon Dusclops.

 Dusclops is a Ghost-type Pokémon that can evolve into the extremely powerful Pokémon Dusknoir.
 Before you can do this, you’ll need to work through the story completing Mission 10: The Lordless Island.